 Use laptop encryption to protect mobile data

-Even if a device is password protected, with a screwdriver it's easy to remove the hard disk, hook it up to another computer and copy files.
-If that data includes sensitive business information, it could harm your company or even leave you in breach of the GDPR.
+Even if a laptop is password protected, with a screwdriver it’s easy to remove the hard disk, hook it up to another computer and copy files.
+If that data includes sensitive business information, it could harm your company or even leave you in breach of data protection law.

-Encryption can be used to scramble the data stored on your laptop, mobile device or on external media like USB drives and memory sticks.
-This makes it virtually impossible for hackers to decode the information without knowing your individual password or encryption key - even if they get their hands on the media on which your data is stored.
+Encryption can be used to scramble the data stored on your laptop or on external media like USB drives and memory sticks.
+This makes it virtually impossible for hackers to decode the information without knowing your individual password or encryption key – even if they get their hands on the media on which your data is stored.

 Encryption is very secure because it rearranges the data in such a way that it’s virtually impossible to make sense of until it has been decrypted.

-There's a very good argument that encryption should be standard practice for any company that issues laptops and mobile devices to its staff:
+There’s a very good argument that laptop encryption should be standard practice for any company that issues laptops to its staff:

 • It adds an extra level of defence.
 With laptop encryption and external media encryption, even if a staff member loses the item containing the data, the data itself will be secure.